tonyp7/esp32-wifi-manager/README.md

 ![esp32-wifi-manager on an mobile device](https://idyl.io/wp-content/uploads/2017/11/esp32-wifi-manager-password.png "esp32-wifi-manager") ![esp32-wifi-manager on an mobile device](https://idyl.io/wp-content/uploads/2017/11/esp32-wifi-manager-connected-to.png "esp32-wifi-manager")

 # License
 *esp32-wifi-manager* is MIT licensed.
-As such, it can be included in any projects, even commercial ones.
-Please make sure you read the license file.
+As such, it can be included in any project.
+Please make sure to read the license file.